Czech Republic Davis Cup team: History

 The Czech Republic competed in its first Davis Cup in 1921, as Czechoslovakia.

 From 1930 to 1939 Ladislav Hecht played for the Czech Republic Davis Cup team, achieving a record of 18-19, and was its Captain.
-Hecht was invited to play for the German Davis Cup Team in 1938, by an aide to Adolph Hitler who was unaware that he was Jewish, but declined.
+Hecht was invited to play for the German Davis Cup Team in 1938, by an aide to Adolf Hitler who was unaware that he was Jewish, but declined.

 The Czech Republic won the Davis Cup in 1980 as Czechoslovakia, and in 2012 and 2013 as the Czech Republic in Prague and Belgrade respectively.

-Recent performances
+Results and fixtures

+The following are lists of match results and scheduled matches for the current year.